Heat vs Bulls Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 09)

 Miami vs. Chicago Prop Picks (AI)

-Remi is pouring through mountains of datapoints on each line.
-In fact, anytime the Heat and Bulls play there’s always several intriguing angles to key in on.
-Not to mention games played at United Center in Apr can often follow normal, predictable patterns.
+Remi is pouring through tons of stats on each player.
+In fact, anytime the Heat and Bulls play there’s always several intriguing trends to key in on.
+Not to mention games played at United Center in Apr almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: K. Ware over 19.5 PTS+REB.